jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

   AssertionError: TypeError not raised

-:ref:`TypeError` is not raised because the :ref:`function<functions>` call matches the signature.
+because the :ref:`function<functions>` call matches the signature.
 I undo the change to make the test pass

 .. code-block:: python